s6juncheng/s6juncheng.github.io/_pages/softwares.md

 Predict variant effect on splicing.
 MMSplice is the winning model of the [CAGI5 splicing challenge](https://genomeinterpretation.org/content/vex-seq).
 MMSplice is also integrated in the popular general purpose variant effect predictor [CADD](https://cadd.gs.washington.edu/news).
 MTSplice enhances MMSplice by predicting tissue-specific variant effect.
-Currently, Muhammed Hasan Çeli and I are maintaining the tool.
+Currently, Muhammed Hasan Çelik and I are maintaining the tool.

 ## [ggpval](https://s6juncheng.github.io/ggpval)

-A R package to add statistical test and *P*-value annotations to ``ggpplot``.
+A R package to add statistical test and *P*-value annotations to ``ggpplot2``.
 Currently, the user community and myself are maintaining the tool.